 We can all vouch for the benefits of a good herbal salve for skin health and minor injuries.
 We might even have a favorite salve in our medicine cabinet, ready to soothe and regenerate deeper tissues, like muscles, ligaments, and the like.
 So, what is the best type of salve to use for an injury?
 As salve makers for over 35 years, we at Cortesia Herbal Products believe there are four qualities of a good herbal salve that enhance its effectiveness.
 These are:

 - The restorative qualities of the herbs used

 - How the salve is made

 - How the salve is applied

-In this article, learn four key components of a quality therapeutic salve that make it a good first aid salve for minor skin issues and injuries (like our Cortesia Healing Salve), or a deep penetrating salve that helps with muscles, joints, bones, and buffering membranes (like our Cortesia Deep Penetrating Salve).
+In this article, learn about these four key components of a quality therapeutic salve that make it 1) a good FIRST AID SALVE for minor skin issues and injuries (like our Cortesia Healing Salve), and/or 2) a DEEP PENETRATING SALVE that helps with muscles, joints, bones, and buffering membranes (like our Cortesia Deep Penetrating Salve).